 c.
 NO temperature-control sensor

 This is an IC sensor located inside the SEM NO sensor.
-Its purpose it to monitor the NO sensor temperature and control it to below 25 °C to prevent zero drifts.
+Its purpose is to monitor the NO sensor temperature.
+It is used by the system microprocessor to regulate the NO sensor temperature.

 d.
 Stack Draft / Stack Velocity sensor